Final Theses on Water Balance Models and Rainwater Management Plans in Ghana

 In addition to the development of a water balance model, a further goal of the joint project RAIN is to develop adapted water management plans for urban and rural settlement areas, which take into account not only the quantity but also the water quality.
 In her bachelor thesis, Tabea Ronsiek dealt more closely with the evaluation of methods for the model-based integration of local measures in regional and national water management plans in Ghana.
 She evaluated the possibilities of integrating water quality in water reservoirs using the software WEAP and then assessed the possibility of implementing measures to improve water quality in rainwater retention areas.
 This thesis was also written in cooperation with the ISA of the RWTH Aachen University and Univ.-Prof. Dr.-Ing.
 Pinnekamp, as well as Dr.-Ing.
 Haußmann.

 In the next few months, two further final theses on current issues will be carried out in the joint project RAIN.
-Both master theses build, among other things, on the findings of the work already completed.
+Both master’s theses build, among other things, on the findings of the work already completed.

 Rohit Shahapurkar’s master thesis will deal with the development of low cost and low-tech weather measurement stations.
 These weather measurement stations should be able to measure four parameters (humidity, water level, temperature and atmospheric pressure) and transmit them to a server via an internet connection.
 The aim of this development is to close the data gap for the calibration of hydrological and hydraulic models available in Ghana.
-Before the mobile measuring stations are installed in Ghana, a test phase will first be performed in Aachen.
+Before the mobile measuring stations are installed in Ghana, a test phase will first be carried out in Aachen.
 The work of Rohit Shahapurkar is carried out in cooperation with the FH Aachen and the Department of Mechanical Engineering and Mechatronics supervised by Prof. Dr. rer. nat.
 Felix Hüning.

 Theresa Dahlem, meanwhile, will deal with the limitations and opportunities of water quality modeling of surface waters as a basis for water management plans using the example of a catchment area in Ghana.
 Considering different water quality standards and essential factors influencing water quality in rivers and rainwater retention areas, a water quality model will be developed using the modelling programs QUAL2K and LAKE2K.
 Subsequently, their connection to a water management model (WEAP) will be investigated.
-The work is carried out in cooperation with the RWTH Aachen University and the Institute for Geology and Geochemistry of Petroleum and Coal supervised by Prof. Dr. rer. nat.
-Claudius Schwarzbauer.